opendocsg/slw-judgments-backfill/2018_SGHC_159/report.md

 31     Once these three elements are proven, the plaintiff is entitled to apply for relief unless the defendant is able to demonstrate that the acts in respect of which proceedings were threatened constitute (or if done would constitute) an infringement of the registered trade mark concerned.
 The parties dispute whether s 35(3) of the TMA can even be invoked in the present case and I will address this dispute in due course.

-32     The Court of Appeal in the recent decision of _Lee Tat Cheng v Maka GPS Technologies Pte Ltd_ [2018] 1 SLR 856 (“ _Lee Tat Cheng_ ”) at [104]–[109] confirmed that in the context of groundless threat proceedings relating to patent infringement, the Court retains the discretion to determine whether or not to grant relief and if so, what sort of relief should be granted.
+32     The Court of Appeal in the recent decision of _Lee Tat Cheng v Maka GPS Technologies Pte Ltd_ <span class="citation">[2018] 1 SLR 856</span> (“ _Lee Tat Cheng_ ”) at [104]–[109] confirmed that in the context of groundless threat proceedings relating to patent infringement, the Court retains the discretion to determine whether or not to grant relief and if so, what sort of relief should be granted.
 The plaintiff would not be “aggrieved” if the plaintiff is unable to demonstrate that: (a) the plaintiff has suffered any loss as a result of the defendant’s threats; or (b) it is appropriate for the court to intervene by granting a declaration (to the effect that the threats are unjustified) or an injunction (to restrain the defendant from continuing the threats), even if the defendant’s threat were found to be groundless.

 33     Section 77 of the Patents Act (Cap 221, 2005 Rev Ed), which lays down the applicable test for groundless threat in the patent context, is structured and worded similarly to s 35 of the TMA.
 Moreover, the policy tensions underlying all groundless threat provisions are similar (see _Lee Tat Cheng_ at [104]).
 Therefore, I am of the view that a similar discretion exists under s 35 of the TMA.